Stress is an inevitable part of life that can manifest in different ways.

 BED can cause significant distress and can affect an individual’s quality of life.

 Binge eating episodes often result in feelings of guilt, shame, and anxiety, which can lead to further stress and trigger another binge eating episode.
-Binge eating can also lead to physical health complications such as obesity, high blood pressure, and type 2 diabetes.
+BED can also lead to physical health complications such as obesity, high blood pressure, and type 2 diabetes.

 How Stress Affects Binge Eating